EgorKhabarov/EgorKhabarov.github.io/cheatsheet/General/HTTP/Status Codes.md

 ### 412 Precondition Failed
 The client has indicated preconditions in its headers which the server does not meet
 ### 413 Payload Too Large
-Request entity is larger than limits defined by server;
-the server might close the connection or return an Retry-After header field
+Request entity is larger than limits defined by server the server might close the connection or return an Retry-After header field
 ### 414 URI Too Long
 The URI requested by the client is longer than the server is willing to interpret
 ### 415 Unsupported Media Type
 The media format of the requested data is not supported by the server, so the server is rejecting the request
 ### 416 Range Not Satisfiable
-The range specified by the Range header field In the request can't be fullfilled;
-it's possible that the range is outside the size of the target URI's data
+The range specified by the Range header field In the request can't be fullfilled it's possible that the range is outside the size of the target URI's data
 ### 417 Expectation Failed
 This response code means the expectation indicated by the Expect request header field can't be met by the server